istio/istio.io/content/docs/examples/advanced-gateways/http-proxy/index.md

 remote HTTPS proxy, you deployed an HTTPS proxy in a separate namespace, without Istio automatic sidecar injection.
 In addition, for simulation of a remote proxy, you addressed the HTTPS proxy by its IP address and not by a Kubernetes service.

-To enable Istio-controlled traffic to the external HTTPS proxy you created a TCP ServiceEntry with the IP address and the port of the proxy.
+To enable Istio-controlled traffic to the external HTTPS proxy you created a TCP service entry with the IP address and the port of the proxy.

 ## Cleanup